Kia Connect: Overview

-First launched in the 2011 model year, Kia's UVO entertainment system included the HD radio, CD player, and a built-in digital jukebox.
+First launched in the 2011 model year, Kia's UVO entertainment system included an HD radio, a CD player, and a built-in digital jukebox.
 The system also interfaces with Bluetooth-enabled phones and utilizes touchscreen and voice command technology.

 The UVO system is driven by vehicle communications with a smartphone application.
 Data transfers from the vehicle to the smartphone application utilize the customer's mobile carrier resulting in a subscription-free telematics service.
 Users of the system are able to interact with their vehicle to retrieve diagnostic trouble codes.
 Users can also load a point of interest to the vehicle's head unit.
 Other technologies like GPS and interactive voice response are also integrated into the system.

 Users are able to access the vehicle data on the smartphone application and through a customer web portal.
 In the 2015 model year, select vehicles launched with an Android-based operating platform to allow flexibility to integrate 3rd-party applications.
 Certain vehicles have USB (for model years 2014 and later) and Wi-Fi connectivity (for model years 2015 and later).

 The service was renamed Kia Connect in September 2021.